ardneh/node-mdb-conduit/README.md

 Potential uses
 ------------------
 * Provide a common API to query data in an application (one DSL).
-* Post-processing of data returned by MongoDB.
+* Pre/post-processing of data returned by MongoDB.
-* Pre-processing of pipelines sent to MongoDB.
 * Test out ideas for new pipeline functionality.
 * Profile pipeline operations more easily.